-If you agree to your details being held to be contacted regarding future research, we will retain a copy of your consent form securely until such time as your details are removed from our database.
-We will keep the consent form and your details separate from one another, and any research data.
+If you agree to your/your child's details being held to be contacted regarding future research, we will retain a copy of your consent form securely until such time as your details are removed from our database.
+We will keep the consent form and your details separate from one another and any research data.

-We will also seek your consent to use your de-identified data in future ethically-approved research.
+We will also seek your consent to use your child's de-identified data in future ethically-approved research.